Amri Karbi language

-Amri Karbi, also known as Plains Karbi, Dumrali, is a Tibeto-Burman language spoken in parts of the states of Assam and Meghalaya in Northeast India.
+Amri Karbi, also known as Plains Karbi, Dumrali, is a Sino-Tibetan language spoken in parts of the states of Assam and Meghalaya in Northeast India.
 Amri Karbi variously treated as a variety of the Karbi language or as its own language.
 Amri Karbi is divided into two regional varieties: Upper Amri and Lower Amri.
 It is distinct from the speech of a group also called Amri Karbi in the west of the Karbi Anglong district in Assam, who speak a Hills Karbi dialect.

 Phonology

 Consonants

 Amri has 23 phonemic consonants.
 Allophones or alternative pronunciations are included in parentheses in the table below.